Freiling87/CCU/CCU/Scratchpad.md

 ###			C	Roamer Level Feature
 New
 ##		H	Loadout
+###			C	CC Items Inclusion
+Any items added to the character in the CC will be included when spawned in a chunk.
+In vanilla, they are overridden by the chunk-defined inventory.
 ###			C	Item Groups
 uwumacaronitime's idea: Item groups similar to NPC groups